vaidehi8913/burer-monteiro/README.md

 function.
 (Since the objective function is a dot product, this is a very simple linear function to calculate.)
 2. We add the step size (taken as input) times the negative gradient to each index of each vector.
 3. We add a random perturbation to each index of each vector.
-The magnitude $m$ of the perturbation is taken as an input, and the perturbation is chosen uniformly from $[-m, m]$.
+The magnitude `m` of the perturbation is taken as an input, and the perturbation is chosen uniformly from `[-m, m]`.
 4. We normalize all vectors so that they are unit length again.